 - 1/2 teaspoon (2 grams) salt

-- 3 very ripe, soft bananas with big black splotches, mashed well (about 1 1/2 cups)
+- 3 very ripe, large-ish bananas with big black splotches, mashed well (1 1/2 cups and about 340 grams)

 - 1/4 cup (62 grams) plain yogurt (preferably 2% or whole fat)

 - 2 large eggs, beaten lightly

-- 3/4 stick (6 tablespoons) unsalted butter, melted and cooled, plus more for the pan
+- 6 tablespoons (85 grams) unsalted butter, melted and cooled, plus more for the pan

 - 1 teaspoon (5 grams) vanilla extract

-- 1. Position an oven rack in the lower-middle position and crank the heat to 350°F (175°C) degrees.
-Butter the bottom and sides of a 9-by-5-by-3-inch loaf pan and then toss a little flour in the pan, turn it to coat all the butter-slicked sides with flour, and dump out the flour, tapping the pan to remove any the excess.
+- 1. Position an oven rack in the lower-middle position and crank the heat to 350°F (175°C).
+Butter the bottom and sides of a 9-by-5-by-3-inch loaf pan and then toss a little flour in the pan and tilt it to coat all the butter-slicked sides with a fine dusting of flour.
+Dump out the flour, tapping the pan to remove any excess.

-- 3. Whisk the flour, sugar, baking soda, salt, and walnuts in a large bowl.
+- 3. In a large bowl, combine the flour, sugar, baking soda, salt, and walnuts.

 Hungry for more?
 Chow down on these: